Free Kitchen Hacks eBook

 It is begging for something slightly sweet and fresh to break up your bite.
 Corn can successfully stew for 2+ hours while retaining its crisp, juicy, freshness.
 Plus, it doesn’t interrupt the texture.

-- Corn.
-Either canned or frozen is easiest, but you can also cut fresh corn off the cob.
+Either canned or frozen corn is easiest, but you can also cut fresh corn off the cob.

-- Chili seasoning.
-Buy a packet or make your own chili seasoning.
+As for the seasoning, buy a packet or make your own chili seasoning.

-Cook Down The Onions First
+Cook Down the Onions First

 Dice your onions and add them to a large pot or Dutch Oven with olive oil.
 Crank your heat up to medium and allow the onions to sweat.